 Massimo’s is the place to go for real, authentic Italian pizza.
 Massimo and his wife, Tracy, run the show.
 The two source their ingredients from small local farms and stalls, and the restaurant has a warm, distinctly Italian ambience.

 Da Vinci’s operates two branches—in Kloof Street and in Harfield Village.
-The pizza is thin-based and they have indoor and street-side tables.
+They have indoor and street-side tables.
 The Verdi Pizza is topped with fresh tomato, pesto, feta, walnuts, avocado, and rocket, and has no mozzarella—which may sound sacrilegious… but trust us, it’s delicious.

 Bin Rashied Pizza in Lansdowne

-Bin Rashied is run by husband and wife duo Rashied and Zubeida.
-They opened the first branch in 1990, and they now have three restaurants operating in Cape Town—which means they must be doing something right!
-They’re also strictly halaal.
+Husband and wife duo Rashied and Zubeida run Bin Rashied.
+They opened the first branch in 1990, and they now have seven restaurants operating in Cape Town—which means they must be doing something right!
+They’re also strictly halal.